privateprep/coding-space-website/src/pages/programs/summer-camps.md

       ### Morning: Core Coding & Problem-Solving

+      In the mornings, campers work on real coding projects in Scratch, JavaScript, and Python.
+Our instructors never lecture; instead they use the Socratic Method, asking targeted questions that push students to think independently and solve problems on their own.

-      In the mornings, campers focus on **project-based coding** that builds strong foundations in programming, logic, and computational thinking.
-As campers complete projects, they learn how to:
+      As campers build, they learn to:

       * Break down complex problems

-      * Think critically and creatively

       * Build, test, and improve their own programs

+      * Think critically and defend their decisions

-      * Collaborate with peers and share ideas
+      * Collaborate with peers and give feedback

+      With a 4:1 camper-to-instructor ratio, every student gets the individual attention they need to grow.
     fgColor: "#eec11a"
   - type: textAndImageBlock
     buttons: